 Items of school uniform posted to school from the Uniform Supplier

-Parents/ carers will need to collect items ordered for delivery to the school prior to September 5th.
+Parents/carers will need to collect items ordered for delivery to the school prior to school starting in September.
 They will need to bring proof of purchase to receive the goods.

-- Parents need to ensure that they order uniform in good time and by Thursday 17th August at the latest to ensure it arrives in school well before term starts for students on 5th September.
+- Parents/carers need to ensure that they order uniform in good time and by the 16th August at the latest to ensure it arrives in school well before term starts for students in September.